Commissioning an Access Audit is just the start. It's what you do with it next that really counts.

 6. Don't forget the human aspect

 Our audits identify the human aspects of your service such as staff attitude and disability knowledge.
-In my experience, every Equality Act or DDA case I have been involved with, which has gone to Court or ADR, has included an element of poor customer service, leading to a disabled person taking their complaint further than they otherwise would have, regardless of the physical barrier experienced.
+In my experience, every complaint or claim I have been involved with, which has gone to Court or ADR, has included an element of poor customer service, leading to a disabled person taking their complaint further than they otherwise would have, regardless of the physical barrier experienced.
 Just like any other customer, people with disabilities should be treated reasonably.
 Building Managers are often property people who focus on the building and so this is an area which is often neglected.

 7. Maintain what you have